Hanalani Schools: Upper School

 The Upper School (US) Division is made up of Grades 7-12 and is designed as a university preparatory program.
 Hanalani promotes academic and personal excellence through establishing a Christian worldview, Christian Character, and 21st Century Skills to be effective community leaders.
 The 21st Century Skills include critical and analytical thinking, creativity and adaptability, communication skills (written, oral, digital, arts), collaborative leadership skills, citizenship in a digital world, and cultural competency.

-To enhance a student's college application, students may graduate with special recognition diplomas in STEM (science, technology, engineering, and math) and/or Communication and Fine Arts.

 Athletics

 Hanalani Schools has been a member of the Interscholastic League of Honolulu (ILH) since 2001.
-Student-athletes compete on nearly 40 teams in 8 different sports: baseball, basketball, bowling, cross country, golf, swimming, track & field, and volleyball.
+Student-athletes compete on nearly 40 teams in 9 different sports: basketball, bowling, cross country, golf, swimming, track & field, tennis, air-riflery, and volleyball.

 Hanalani is also a member of Pac-Five Athletics, a consortium of independent schools on Oʻahu that join to field teams for certain competitive sports in the ILH.
-Hanalani athletes are eligible to compete with Pac-Five in sports that Hanalani does not offer, including football, soccer, wrestling, softball, canoe paddling, and judo.
+Hanalani athletes are eligible to compete with Pac-Five in sports that Hanalani does not offer, including football, baseball, soccer, wrestling, softball, canoe paddling, and judo.

 The mission of the Athletic Department is to "develop students in leadership, sportsmanship, and Christian character so that they may honor God through their lives."
 They do this by "Transforming Ordinary Students Into Lifelong Champions by Training Their Spirit, Soul, and Body."

 In 2018-2019 Hanalani Athletic's achievements include: HHSAA Cross Country State Champion- Adam Harder, ILH Cross Country Coach of the Year- Jeremy Honold, ILH Girls Basketball Division 2 Coach of the Year- Charles Hiers, and numerous other team and individual achievements.

 In February 2020, the girls Varsity Basketball team won the HHSAA Division II title.
 Hanalani upset top seed Mid-Pacific 40–37 to claim the division two title.